 My research concerns the intersection of rhetorical studies, folklore studies, and performance studies.
 I am primarily interested in three issues: (1) The promotion of a critical folklore studies as an activist scholarship to examine and redress social injustice, with particular attention to the constitutive nature of expressive culture; (2) The investigation and contemporary appropriation of myths of rhetoric in classical antiquity, to include voices and concepts often excluded from the canonical texts of the rhetorical tradition; (3) The relationship between rhetorical criticism and social theory, especially to criticize persistent discourses of anti-democratic behavior and violence, and to advocate democratic modes of living with others.

-Working at these intersections, I am especially interested in the ways both contemporary humor and horror (as two often extreme enactments of aesthetic experience) address, uphold, and critique social and political anxieties.
+Working at these intersections, I am especially interested in the ways contemporary humor performances address, uphold, and critique social and political anxieties.
+I have also returned to a longstanding interest in tourist sites as arenas of contested rhetorical display.

 Seth K. Goldman, Ph.D.
 University of Pennsylvania, teaches and carries out research on the effects of mass media and political communication on stereotyping and prejudice, especially public opinion about race and sexual orientation.
 He holds a joint appointment in the Department of Communication and the Commonwealth Honors College.
 Prior to joining the faculty at UMass Amherst, he was the George Gerbner Post-Doctoral Fellow at the Annenberg School for Communication at the University of Pennsylvania.